dustmodebros/wedsite/GITHUB_PAGES_SETUP.md

    - After the first deployment completes, your site will be available at:
      - If your repo is named `username.github.io`: `https://username.github.io`
      - If your repo has a different name (like `wedsite`): `https://username.github.io/wedsite/`
+   - **Important**: Make sure you're accessing the site from the account that owns the repository (e.g., if repo is under `dustmodebros`, use `https://dustmodebros.github.io/repo-name/`)

 ## How It Works